 Staying in Vegas a few extra days?
 There’s a lot to do in this town, and its worth flipping through any of the tourist mags or scanning the interwebs to find deals and listings of the cool stuff at casinos and pointers on which buffet is the best one this week.
 But a few faves, in no particular order.

-It boggles the mind, but we used to host our challenges on Fremont, in front of the open-mouth stares of tourists from all over the world, in the 110F+/43C+ hot wind on a slanted, cobblestone track with manhole covers taped over with cardboard and the afternoon sun slanting through the dust and car exhaust to blind everyone.
+We used to host our challenges on Fremont, in front of the open-mouth stares of tourists from all over the world, in the 110F+/43C+ hot wind on a slanted, cobblestone track with manhole covers taped over with cardboard and the afternoon sun slanting through the dust and car exhaust to blind everyone.
 That’s where 20 rosters at RC came from – you needed a 10-jammer lineup for a 20 minute challenge.
 And most of us survived!
 But Fremont St is not just a home for derby nostalgia; the “good ole days” thrive in all forms on several blocks of neon old Vegas and the surrounding blocks are quickly becoming home to the best of LV glitz and glitter, as well.
-Head to Glitter Gulch – Fremont Street between Main and LV Blvd – to see where Vegas started, and where everything old that survives ends up (including gamblers, ladies of the night, street performers and more).
-Walk around with a 4 foot frozen cocktail, get your pockets picked by a pro (no really, be careful), take a photo with KISS or a frightening giant baby (among other people in weird and fragrant costumes), watch the world’s largest TV (several city blocks in the dome overhead), see cover bands – and their incredibly enthusiastic fans, and decide whether or not to wait in line to zip line 2 blocks.
-Or drink on the street and heckle the people that did wait.
-Buy the stupidest greatest souvenirs and tacky dresses ever – for 99c.
-Fave spots include the Binion’s Sport Book and – well, just the whole place.
-When you’ve had enough, walk to the East end and continue another block to the Container mall featuring a 3 story, fire-spouting um, locust, I think?
-Stop on the way for the newest non-casino restaurants and hipster drinking holes like Beauty Bar and lot more. http://fremontstreetexperience.com/
+And now it is our home again!
+When you’ve had enough of the giant TV, the foot long cocktails, the ziplining, the street performers… the too too much of it all, walk to the East end and continue another block to the Container mall featuring a 3 story, fire-spouting um, locust and lots more art district fun hiding around every corner.
+Check out the East side of downtown for the newest non-casino restaurants and bars and lots of street art: http://fremontstreetexperience.com/

 http://www.neonmuseum.org/